-Goal: To promote sustainable development practices within the plan area.
+Goal: To promote sustainable development practices within the ASP plan area.

 Objective ASP Policy Implementation 4.7.1 To consider alternative development standards which promote innovation and high levels of environmental and economic performance.
-4.7.1 Minimize environmental impacts through the application of sustainable development practices (i.e. bio-swales as a complement to storm sewers; reduced street lighting levels to reduce energy consumption and light pollution; alternative road construction to accommodate recycled materials, grey water re-use, etc.) 4.7.1 Application of alternative development standards will be reviewed through the preparation of detailed Outline Plans and Design Briefs, and finalized through subdivision approval and associated servicing agreements.
+4.7.1 Minimize environmental impacts through the application of sustainable development practices (i.e. bio-swales as a complement to storm sewers; reduced street lighting levels to reduce energy consumption and light pollution; alternative road construction to accommodate recycled materials, grey water re-use, etcetc.)
+4.7.1 Application of alternative development standards will be reviewed through the preparation of detailed Outline Plans and Design Briefs, and finalized conditioned at the time of subdivision approval, executed through subdivision approval and associated servicing agreements and implemented through the Land Use Bylaw.